LODE Bear Put Spread Strategy

 What is a bear put spread on LODE?

 A bear put spread on LODE is the bear put spread strategy applied to LODE (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With LODE stock trading near $3.35, the strikes shown on this page are snapped to the nearest listed LODE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LODE stock at $3.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed LODE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LODE bear put spread max profit and max loss calculated?